 Homemade dulce de leche: boiling method

-Place a sealed can of sweetened condensed milk filled with water one to two inches above the can.
+Place a sealed can of sweetened condensed milk into a pan filled with water one to two inches above the can.
 Bring the water to a boil, then lower to a simmer.
 The label will fall off while it boils; if you're saving a can for later, you can write directly on the can so you remember what it is!
 Simmer for 2 to 3 hours, refilling the water as needed to keep the can fully covered.

 This method is beneficial if you prefer to make multiple cans of dulce de leche at once, as you can boil several cans in your pot at the same time.
 If you’re going to dedicate three hours to making one can, you may as well get more mileage out of it and pop in another can or two if your pot can fit it since it can last for up to a month in the fridge when sealed.
 Future you will be grateful!